 To get there, take Exit 4 off Interstate 80.
 Head north and follow the signs to the Speedway.
 Take a right on Leppy Pass Road towards the flats.
 There is a parking area at the end of the road (40°45'45.3"N 113°53'46.3"W).
 Driving is permitted on the flats, although there are sometimes seasonal closures when the salt is moist or there’s standing water on the surface — signs will be posted.

 Visitors should only venture beyond the road when the flats are completely dry.
 The edges of the flats are significantly thinner than other sections, and driving near them can result in getting stuck in thick mud.
-(If you’re driving to the salt flats from Salt Lake City, consider making a quick stop at the Tree of Utah, an 87-foot sculpture located along Interstate 80.
+(If you’re driving to the salt flats from Salt Lake City, consider making a quick stop at the Tree of Utah, located about 25 miles east of Wendover along the west-bound side of Interstate 80.
+The 87-foot-tall sculpture by Swedish artist Karl Momen features six colorful spheres set atop a sheer vertical trunk.
 You won’t be disappointed.)

 As you can see, the Bonneville Salt Flats aren’t your typical tourist destination.
 But if you’re willing to do a bit of planning, you’ll find yourself in one of the most unique — and beautiful — places in the country.
 There’s a reason people travel from around the world to experience this environment.
 You won’t ever forget it.
 Just be prepared for what it takes to spend time unsupported in the harsh environment.